 To meet the diverse pastoral needs of the Church, and its dioceses, parishes, and organizations, the MPM program offers several concentrations in this degree program, each with a unique curriculum:

-Campus Ministers provide proactive ministerial services on college campuses, reaching out to young adults.
-This program prepares those interested in working with a population faced with the challenges of college life, and the often accompanying questions about faith, values, and using one's gifts.
+The Campus Ministry concentration prepares those interested in working with young adults faced with the challenges of college life, and the often accompanying questions about faith, values, and using one's gifts by providing theological, pastoral and field education.

-The concentration in Church Management provides ministers with theological, pastoral, financial, and managerial skills crucial for the efficient operation of churches and schools.
+The concentration in Church Management provides ministers with theological, pastoral, financial, and managerial skills crucial for the efficient operation of churches and schools along with field education experience.

-This focus area provides the preparation needed to address the spiritual growth of youth in a parish or school setting.
+The concentration provides the preparation needed to address the spiritual growth of youth in a parish or school setting.
+Students in this concentration combine theology and pastoral ministry courses with on-site field education.